Vacuum Glazing: The Smart Alternative to Double and Triple Glazing

 Why Vacuum Glazing Works So Well

-Live near a busy road or in a noisy neighbourhood?
-PassivGlas™ offers up to 36 dB sound reduction – better than most double glazing, which averages around 31 dB.
-And if you opt for the Hybrid Ultimate version (essentially a VIG paired with another glass layer), you can bump that up to 41 dB.
-It’s a huge quality-of-life upgrade if noise is a daily frustration.
+If you live near a main road or in a noisy neighbourhood, you’ll notice the difference straight away.
+PassivGlas™ offers up to 36 dB sound reduction, noticeably better than typical double glazing at around 31 dB.
+Go for the Hybrid Ultimate version (a VIG combined with another glass layer), and that climbs up to 41 dB.

 Strong, Secure, and Surprisingly Slim